manjuprasadshettyn/actian_katas_2023/README.md

 Proposed

 **Context**
-Isolation of Interface integration details, Email configurations and permissions , International complience standards from the code to a database is a differentiating factor in our design approach.
+Isolation of Interface integration details, Email configurations and permissions, and International compliance standards from the code to a database is a differentiating factor in our design approach.

 This will help bring flexibility in management without any alternations to service.

-As part of the architecture to make it International Standards complient we want to keep Road Warrior solution flexible to various configurational aspects.
+As part of the architecture to make it International Standards compliant we want to keep the Road Warrior solution flexible to various configurational aspects.

-Configurational attribute being in Config database will simplify these controls and process
+Configurational attributes being in the Config database will simplify these controls and process

 **Decision**
-We will use Config Database for Interface, Email configs , Internation compleience standards in Road Warrior
+We will use Config Database for Interface, Email configs, International compliance standards in Road Warrior

 **Consequences**
-Postitive:
+Positive:
 + Easy management integration interfaces.
-Any modifications can be eaily achived
+Any modifications can be easily achieved
-+ Complience to intenational standards can be easily achived by modification of configurations alone
++ Compliance with international standards can be easily achieved by modification of configurations alone

 Negative:
-+ Hit on performance as few services will have additional with config database
++ Hit on performance as few services will have additional checks with config database

 ### ADR 5: Caching Technology in DBMS